 We are a leading Indian education content company in terms of revenue from operations in Fiscal 2016.
 (Source: Nielsen Research Report).
 We deliver content, solutions and services across the education lifecycle through our K-12, higher education and early learning segments.
 We are the leading K-12 education content company in terms of revenue from operations in Fiscal 2016, according to Nielsen, with a strong presence in the CBSE/ICSE affiliated schools and increasing presence in the state board affiliated schools across India.
-As of December 31, 2016, we offered 55 consumer brands across knowledge products and services including S. Chand, Vikas, Madhubun, Saraswati, Destination Success and Ignitor.
+We offer 53 consumer brands across knowledge products and services including S. Chand, Vikas, Madhubun, Saraswati, Destination Success and Ignitor.
 We believe that these brands have benefited by our strong brand management philosophy which embraces consistent efforts to upgrade content quality and to update content regularly.
-Further, in December 2016, we now offer four Chhaya brands including Chhaya and IPP.
+Further, in December 2016, we acquired a 74% of the outstanding share capital of Chhaya Prakashani Private Limited (our "Chhaya Acquisition"), and we now offer four Chhaya brands including Chhaya and IPP.
 Our textbooks and instructional materials are supported by our offering of technology driven methods of education and digital learning.
 We sell our knowledge products and services to schools and to students across their lifecycle through our extensive pan-India network of sales offices, distributors and dealers.

-As of December 31, 2016, our distribution and sales network (not including Chhaya) consisted of 4,932 distributors and dealers, and we had an in-house sales team of 838 professionals working from 52 branches and marketing offices across India.
-Our Chhaya Acquisition has expanded our presence in Eastern India to include an additional 771 distributors and dealers as of December 31, 2016.
+As of June 30, 2016, our distribution and sales network consisted of 4,907 distributors and dealers, and we had an in-house sales team of 697 professionals working from 58 branches and marketing offices across India.
+Our Chhaya Acquisition has expanded our presence in Eastern India to include an additional 746 distributors and dealers as of December 1, 2016.
 We consider our schools, teachers and students to be our "touch points", and our sales teams are responsible for forging relationships with our customers across our K-12, higher education and early learning businesses.
 In our K-12 business, we market our content to educators and schools to place our products on prescribed and recommended reading lists.
 In higher education and early learning, we market our products directly to distributors, dealers and customers.

 We have developed a robust supply chain by rationalizing and integrating our procurement, manufacturing and logistic capabilities.
 In Fiscal 2016, over 85% of our printing requirements were met by our facilities located in Sahibabad and Rudrapur.
-Our print facilities and distribution networks are supported by our logistics network, which as on December 31, 2016, comprised 42 warehouses located in 19 states to allow coverage across India.
+Our print facilities and distribution networks are supported by our logistics network, which as on June 30, 2016, comprised of 42 warehouses located in 19 states to allow coverage across India.
 Our paper purchases are integrated, which helps us to achieve economies of scale and improves our bargaining power with raw material suppliers.